2008—Todd Carmichael reaches the South Pole after traveling 692 miles on skis and on foot, solo.

 2006—Saparmurat Niyazov’s term of office ends.
 Turkmenistan’s President for Life leaves a legacy of many golden statues…of himself.

-2004—In Fort Valley, Ga., Larry Taylor refuses to give his cell phone to a would-be thief, who then shoots him in the head.
-Taylor walks two miles to his mother’s home, only to find she has moved to a nursing home.
+2004—With a bullet in his head for refusing to give up his cell phone, Georgian Larry Taylor walks two miles to his mother’s home, only to find she has moved to a nursing home.
 Despite this setback, he survives.

 2001—“All in all,” says George W.[MD] Bush three months after 9/11, “it’s been a fabulous year for Laura and me.”

 1996—After two years of denial, Rep. Newt Gingrich (R-Ga.) admits to ethics violations.